 You should know about the Security Lists, & the most confusing one is Stateless vs Stateful.
 Here is an overview & some questions related to the Security List:

 Security List: Common set of firewall rules associated with a Subnet.
 Security List is of 2 types:

 - Ingress: Incoming Traffic

 - Egress: Outgoing Traffic

-Firewall rules in OCI are defined at Subnet level and not at the Compute Instance level.
+Firewall rules in OCI are defined at the Subnet level and not at the Compute Instance level.

 Q18.
 What is the value of stateful and stateless rules?
-Can you explain more for the stateless rule?
+Can you explain more about the stateless rule?